-I study comparative politics and international relations, with a special focus on ethnic conflict, domestic terrorism, the political economy of development, and East Asian security.
-In my work I apply a variety of methods, including field experiment, game theory, statistical analysis, qualitative archival work, and social network analysis.
+I study international relations and comparative politics, with a special focus on ethnic conflict, the political economy of development, and East Asian security.
+In my work, I apply a variety of methods, including elite interviews, field experiments, game theory, statistical analysis, qualitative archival work, and social network analysis.

-My publications have appeared in Energy Policy, International Studies Quarterly, Journal of East Asian Studies, Security Studies, and The China Review.
+My work has appeared in Energy Policy, Environmental Politics, International Studies Quarterly, Journal of Comparative Economics, Journal of East Asian Studies, Security Studies, and The China Review.

 My Google Scholar profile can be found here.